TSiu88/instrument-merchandiser-redux/README.md

 _README under construction_

+**A deployed version of this application can be found [here](https://inspiring-leavitt-4e8785.netlify.app/).**

 <!-- _Detailed desc w/ purpose/usage, what does, motivation to create, why exists, other info for users/developers to have_ -->

 ### Component Diagram

 ![Component Diagram](./component-diagram-2.png)

+### Assignment Prompt

+Build a website for selling merchandise for a band, author, sports team, or any other purveyor that interests you.

+A user should be able to do the following:

+[ ] Create, Read, Update and Delete items in the store.
+Items should have fields for name, description, and quantity (along with any other fields you wish to add).

+[ ] Increase or decrease the quantity of an item in the store.
+For instance, if a user clicks "Buy", the quantity will decrease by one.
+If a user clicks "Restock", it will increment by a specified number.

+[ ] When the quantity of an item is reduced to 0, the item should say "Out of Stock".
+A user should not be able to reduce the quantity of an item below 0.

+Further Exploration

+[ ] Create a Cart component.
+When a user clicks "Buy", the specified item should be added to the cart.

+[ ] A user should be able to view and remove items from the cart.

+[ ] Create a widget that shows the number of items in the cart.
+This widget should be updated when items are added to the cart.

 ## Setup/Installation Requirements